odedshr/rollup-plugin-html-encoder/README.md

    When a subTemplates' class is provided with the data it can be used with `<?:subTemplateVarName?>` and it will get the data as the parent-template.

 ## Future steps
-I find this project to be rather exciting, as I plan to add event-listening functionality and I originally suggested, built-in fetch functionality, but I see it mainly as a thought-experiment in creating a relatively clean internet code, well-encapsulated and easy to use.
+This project is mostly thought-experiment in creating a relatively clean internet code, well-encapsulated and easy to use.
+The next step will be to try create an application with it and see whether it holds to its promise and allows easy development with no need to touch HTML code directly from the javascript.